AntiChange/COVID-Connections/README.md

 ### Server

-SmartGarden requires at least version 14.x of [Node.js](https://nodejs.org/en/) (which comes with [npm](http://npmjs.com/)) installed on the server.
+COVID Connections requires at least version 14.x of [Node.js](https://nodejs.org/en/) (which comes with [npm](http://npmjs.com/)) installed on the server.
 Begin by installing and starting the server:

 ```cmd
 # Clone this repository